SamChou19815/website/packages/samlang/docs/type-inference.md

 ```

 The type of `randomFunction()` cannot be decided.
 We decide not to make it generic because we want
 every expression to have a concrete type.
-Therefore, the type-checker will reject this program and
+In this case, the type checker will instantiate the
-complain that there is not enough context to decide the type of each expression.
+generic type `T` as `int`.